maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 #### Loop Labels: Disambiguate Between Multiple Loops

 - For nested loops, `break` and `continue` apply to the *innermost* loop
-- **To apply them to outer loops instead, we use labels to specify the loop tp apply to**
+- **To apply them to outer loops instead, we use labels to specify the loop to apply to**
 - **Loop labels must begin with a single quote `'`**

 ```rs